IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 complete examples, not on individual measurements.

 In the rest of the article, the aforementioned steps will be described in more detail.
-The corresponding source code can be found in the following GitHub
+The corresponding source code can be found in the following repository on GitHub:
-repository:

 * [example-weather-forecast].

 # Data

-It all starts with the data.
+It all starts with data.
 The data come from the Global Historical Climatology Network, which is [available in BigQuery][ghcn-d] for public use.
 Steps 1 and 2 in the list above are covered by the [following query][data.sql]:

 ```sql
 WITH